-This is essential to know that you have any prior knowledge about the job responsibilities against the applied position or not?
-Generally when we apply for any post or position, we are well aware of it and we have education in that particular field.
+This is essential to know whether you have prior knowledge about the job responsibilities against the applied position or not?
+Generally, when we apply for any post or position, we are well aware of it, and we have education in that particular field.
 So interviewer wants to test that knowledge.

-3. What are the Qualities That a Marketing Associate Need to Be Successful?
+3. What Qualities Do a Marketing Associate Need to Be Successful?

-This question is often asked by the interviewers to see whether you have the potential to climb high in the organization or not.
+The interviewers often ask this question to see whether you have the potential to climb high in the organization or not.
 This is essential for the current post as well and for future roles as well.
 The best answer can be:

-“To be a successful marketing associate, you must have a broad understanding of the entire marketing mix as well as experience with consumer behavior analytics.
-To comprehend ROI and KPI measurements, you need be able to build spreadsheets and analyze quantitative data.
+“To be a successful marketing associate, you must have a broad understanding of the entire marketing mix and experience with consumer behavior analytics.
+To comprehend ROI and KPI measurements, you need to be able to build spreadsheets and analyze quantitative data.
 Through the creation of effective advertising campaigns, you will be able to assist the firm in achieving its commercial objectives.”

 4. What Major Challenges Did You Face During Your Last Role?
 How Did You manage Them?

-The interviewer is attempting to understand the breadth of your experience and how you deal with difficult situations by asking this question.
+The interviewer attempts to understand the breadth of your experience and how you deal with difficult situations by asking this question.
 Your response should be based on a real-life experience with a problem and the steps you took to solve it.

 5. Describe Your Daily Routine as a Marketing Associate?

 Marketing managers, often known as brand or account managers, are in charge of all aspects of a company’s marketing.
 They will explore and analyze marketing trends as the leader of their sector.
-Long hours may be required, especially in the run-up to a campaign’s launch.
-So take your time and talk about your current projects while you’re here.
+Long hours may be required, especially during a campaign’s launch.
+So take your time and discuss your current projects while you’re here.